 With that said, Disney’s Caribbean Beach Resort is not for everyone.
 It’s one of the largest resorts at Walt Disney World, meaning you might be in for a bit of a walk to the main lobby.
 It also has multiple bus stops, which is true of all Moderates except Port Orleans French Quarter.
 Nevertheless, we love Caribbean Beach, and consider it the “Poor Man’s Polynesian.”

 A couple of things to note up front if you’re planning a trip now and are reading older reviews of Caribbean Beach Resort.
 Many of these might be unfavorable when it comes to transportation.
 To be sure, Caribbean Beach has an internal bus loop, and it can be an annoyance.
 However, it has improved in the last year-plus, and has fewer stops thanks to the resort decreasing in size.

-Finally, there’s the adjacent Disney’s Riviera Resort–the ‘sister’ property to Caribbean Beach in the Barefoot Bay Resort Area.
+The Skyliner was added along with Disney’s Riviera Resort, the ‘sister’ property to Caribbean Beach in the Barefoot Bay Resort Area.
 This is a Disney Vacation Club property that’s positioned in a luxury class, and it’s an easy walk from Caribbean Beach.
 Those planning a trip to Caribbean Beach will absolutely want to stroll over to Disney’s Riviera Resort during their stay.